danny-dimitrov/MyJekyllBlog/README.md

-# An experimental Jekyll blog
+# This is an experimental blog to learn the nuts and bolts of Jekyll and GitHub Pages, and test their functionality.